Archos14/GSSM-Server-Documentation/docs/ProxMox.md

 # Installing Proxmox
-First, I'm going to install [Proxmox Virtual Environment](https://www.proxmox.com/en/proxmox-ve) by burning the ISO to a DVD.
+First, I installed [Proxmox Virtual Environment](https://www.proxmox.com/en/proxmox-ve) by burning the ISO to a DVD.

 I choose to use the latest ProxMox version available, 7.3.